SysKitTeam/docs-spconsultant/activation/manage-license.md

 # Manage License

-The SPDocKit license key is available at your profile in our [Customers Portal](https://my.syskit.com).
-In order to check your current license status in SPDocKit, navigate to **File &gt; Help &gt; License Details**.
-You can see if SPDocKit is activated or not, which license edition you are currently using, how many days is the license valid for and the farm ID.
+The SPDocKit Consultant license key is available at your profile in our [Customers Portal](https://my.syskit.com).
+In order to check your current license status in SPDocKit Consultant, navigate to **File &gt; Help &gt; License Details**.
+You can see if SPDocKit Consultant is activated or not, which license edition you are currently using, how many days is the license valid for and the farm ID.

 ## Change current license key